Kinetic/kinetic-java/bin/readme.txt

 Kinetic Simulator/Admin Command Line Interface (CLI).

-0. Assume you have at least Java SE 1.6 or 1.7 installed on your machine.
+0. Assume you have at least Java SE 1.6 or 1.7 or 1.8 installed on your machine.

 1. Define JAVA_HOME environment variable (example: google 'how to set JAVA_HOME on Mac).

 2. Run "mvn clean package" in <Kinetic-Folder>, verify
-   <Kinetic-Folder>/kinetic-simulator/target/kinetic-simulator-0.5.0.1-SNAPSHOT-jar-with-dependencies.jar
+   <Kinetic-Folder>/kinetic-simulator/target/kinetic-simulator-0.6.0.1-SNAPSHOT-jar-with-dependencies.jar
-   <Kinetic-Folder>/kinetic-client/target/kinetic-client-0.5.0.1-SNAPSHOT-jar-with-dependencies.jar
+   <Kinetic-Folder>/kinetic-client/target/kinetic-client-0.6.0.1-SNAPSHOT-jar-with-dependencies.jar
    exist.

 3. To start Kinetic simulator: